funkybob/django-nap/docs/mapper/index.rst

    .. attribute:: readonly
       The list of fields which are read only.

       Must not conflict with `required`.

-You can rewrite the DataMapper so that it subclasses ModelDataMapper.
+You can rewrite the Mapper so that it subclasses ModelMapper.
 Here's a new Person object that subclasses Django's models.Model:

 .. code-block:: python

     from django.db import models

-    # An Django models.Model we want to create a DataMapper for
+    # An Django models.Model we want to create a Mapper for
     class Person(models.Model):
         first_name = models.CharField(max_length=100)
         last_name = models.CharField(max_length=100)
         is_alive = models.BooleanField(default=True)

-Here is the PersonMapper rewritten to use a ModelDataMapper:
+Here is the PersonMapper rewritten to use a ModelMapper:

 .. code-block:: python

-    from nap import datamapper
+    from nap import mapper

     # This should reference the model package where we define Person
     from . import models

-    class PersonMapper(datamapper.ModelDataMapper):
+    class PersonMapper(mapper.ModelMapper):
         class Meta:
             model = models.Person
             fields = '__all__'

-You can still use `field` to get/set properties and fields on a ModelDataMapper.
-This is useful when the model contains some properties that the ModelDataMapper cannot understand, or when you want to customise how certain fields are represented.
+You can still use `field` to get/set properties and fields on a ModelMapper.
+This is useful when the model contains some properties that the ModelMapper cannot understand, or when you want to customise how certain fields are represented.

 To illustrate this we will add a new Django field (models.UUIDField) to our model.
 UUIDField does not have a filter built in to nap, so you will need to